 In fact, we see much more complexity than this.
 QM at heart is spherical functions - all that matters is distance from the quantum.
 It seems that three-dimensional space is necessary for our existence.
 For example, knots can only exist in 3 dimensions.
-It seems that relativity, that the same laws of physics apply anywhere in our universe, is also an essential postulate.
-QM may in fact be a supremely simple spherical function, and all the complexity required to produce life may be due to the properties of three-dimensional space and (special) relativity.
+It seems that relativity, that the same laws of physics apply anywhere in our universe, is also an essential postulate of local physics.
+QM may in fact be a supremely simple spherical function, and all the complexity required to produce life may be due to the properties of 4-dimensional local space (including special relativity.)
 Consider the complex bonding options of carbon, with only 7 elements, or the asymmetrical shape of a water molecule H2O with only 13.
-Both are fundamental to life as we know it.
-The interaction of any spherical function with three-dimensional space and relativity may be sufficient to permit the necessary complexity for sentience without QM having to provide any of it directly.
+Both, especially water, are fundamental to life as we know it.
+The interaction of any spherical function with the 4-dimensional space that includes relativity may be sufficient to permit the necessary complexity for sentience without QM having to provide any of it directly.

 other notes on physics